DanChristy/practical-astronomy/README.md

 Calculate | Angle between two objects
-Calculate | Rising and Setting times for an object Calculate | Precession (corrected coordinates between two epochs)
+Calculate | Rising and Setting times for an object Calculate | Precession (corrected coordinates between two epochs) Calculate | Nutation (in ecliptic longitude and obliquity) for a Greenwich date